Peer Voss Cerro Cora 1124 CP1544 Asuncion, Paraguay pvoss@pvoss.de

 Coneat 70-100

-Average or above average soil fertility (of high Uruguayan standards), allows intensive cattle feeding operation, at least half of surface should allow pasture improvements.
+Average or above average soil fertility (by high Uruguayan standards), allows for intensive cattle feeding operation, at least half of surface should allow pasture improvements.
 At least 20% of surface should allow feed crop or cash crop.

 Coneat 90-130